ziedwnissi/react-calculator/post/post.md

 `$ yarn test`

-SUCCESS!
+The first test should now pass!

 > You may have noticed if you didn't exit the test suite it is still running on the command line.
-As long as it is running it will continue watching your files for changes and will rerun the tests on file changes.
+As long as it is running it will continue watching your files for changes and will run the tests on file changes.
 You may leave it running as you continue through this tutorial, or can exit and run it at your leisure.

-then add the next test:
+From the mockups we know that the `Calculator` compoponent will contain the Display and Keypad components.
+Next step is to write a test that checks for the presence of the `Display` component in `Calculator`.
+Add the test in *Calculator.spec.js*:

 ```js
 import React from 'react';